intOppong/software_engineer_journey/README.md

 # My Web Dev Journey
-_before switching to Data Analysis/Science_
+_Update: Some time in December 2018_
+- _I switching to Data Analysis/Science(Analytics).
+That's where my true Interest Lies - Finding Insight in the Numbers_

 ## My Goal